FormidableLabs/react-native-app-auth/README.md

 // use the client to make the auth request and receive the authState try {
   const result = await authorize(config);
-  // result includes accessToken, accessTokenExpirationDate and refreshToken } catch (error) {
+  // result includes accessToken, accessTokenExpirationTimestamp, accessTokenExpirationDate and refreshToken } catch (error) {
   console.log(error);
 }